 Understanding Point Values

-Complete Sweet Spot Directory: All Airlines & Routes
+Complete Sweet Spot Directory: All SkyTeam Partners (April 2026)

-Here’s our comprehensive directory of the best SAS Amex 2-for-1 voucher redemptions across all SkyTeam partners, updated for 2025.
+Here’s our comprehensive directory of the best SAS Amex 2-for-1 voucher redemptions across all SkyTeam partners.
+All prices reflect the current EuroBonus partner award chart (post-December 2025 update).
+Use AwardFares to check real-time availability on any of these routes.

 - Example Routes: